psanse/Bfilt/bin/readme.txt

 v 3 2
 v 4 3

+The first line x <NUM> indicates the number of layers, also the number of variables in the BCSP (in this case 4).
-indicating the order of the domains for each variable (layer in the graph).
+The remaining lines, v <x> <y> indicate the size of the domains for each variable (layer in the graph), i.e.  v 1 3 reads that the first variable (x1 in the example) has 3 values.

 The DIMACS graph (toy-paper.clq) indicates the compatibility between two (variable, value) pairs.
 The first few lines are: